IsacPasianotto/Parallel-Programming-HPC/jacobi-one-side/README.md

 The next interesting thing to test is if there is any difference between using `1 MPI_Win` for the whole grid or `2 MPI_Win` (one for the upper row and one for the lower row).
 To have a general idea of the performance, and to stress the fact that this is not the best way to solve the problem, I will compare the results with the one obtained using the `MPI_Send` and `MPI_Recv` functions.

+The most evident result is how, in this specific case, the RMA approach is significantly slower than the "standard" MPI communication pattern.

+However is important to notice that the `RMA` approach it's slower only due to the initialization time, which is not negligible.
+Since the windows are initialize just one time before the main computation loop, increasing the number of iteration (these benchmarks are done with just 100 iterations) could probably lead at some point to a better performance of the `RMA` approach.

 ### 3.2.1  1,200 x 1,200 grid

-The most evident result is how, in this specific case, the RMA approach is significantly slower than the "standard" MPI communication pattern.\

 <img src="./images/1winvs2win-1200.png" style="width: 500px; margin-left: auto; margin-right: auto; display: block;">
 <figcaption>Figure 1: 1 MPI_Win vs 2 MPI_Win comparison for a 1,200 x 1,200 grid.</figcaption>

 ### 3.2.1  12,000 x 12,000 grid

-The result is the same as before, it's only partially mitigated (for smaller number of nodes) by the fact that in this case the computation time is not negligible compared to the communication time.

 <img src="./images/1winvs2win-12k.png" style="width: 500px; margin-left: auto; margin-right: auto; display: block;">
 <figcaption>Figure 1: 1 MPI_Win vs 2 MPI_Win comparison for a 12,000 x 12,000 grid.</figcaption>